Master of Arts in Teaching (MAT) Admission Requirements

-- Official college or university transcripts from each institution attended showing proof of baccalaureate degree with a minimum cumulative GPA of a 3.0.
+- Official college or university transcripts from each institution attended showing proof of baccalaureate degree.
 Transcripts or test scores are considered official when sent directly from the school or testing service.

 - Personal statement—address the following questions in approximately 2 pages, double-spaced:

 - Describe why you are becoming a teacher

 - Elaborate on some experiences that you've had while teaching